View Accessibility Options

 Sustaining Sports beyond 2012

-October 2011.
 The excitement is building towards the Olympic and Paralympic Games in London (with less than 300 days to go).
 The city will undoubtedly host a glorious festival of sport.
 Meanwhile most UK sports are planning nervously (or they should be) for the next quadrennial in an atmosphere of complete uncertainty amid a climate of cut backs in public sector spending and pessimistic early indications of levels of government funding in the future.
 The key issue post 2012 is the sustainability of sports in a more challenging external environment.
-The attached article offers hope and a way ahead to achieve 'blue ocean' space from competing organisations.
+The attached article offers hope and a way ahead to achive 'blue ocean' from competing organisations.

 Powered by Etellect® Ltd